 - The total age of your accounts

 These are the basic and most important criteria.
 But what you need to remember is that payment history is the most important.
 Lenders want to know if you make all of your payments on time.
 This shows that even if you have a large number of accounts and huge outstanding debt, you still have the capability to make your payments.
-And this is what financial institutions love – you are in debt, but still make payments.
-Both FICO and VantageScore have stated that payment history is the most important criteria for assigning a credit score.
+And this is what financial institutions love – you are in debt, but still, make payments.
+Both FICO and VantageScore have stated that payment history is the most important criterion for assigning a credit score.

 Of course, the other factors are also taken into account.
 You might have a 100% payment history from a 12-month loan of $5,000.
 There is not enough data here and your payment score cannot be very high with such a short record.
 The credit utilization ratio is also quite important, accounting for over 30% of a rating.
 It is the sum of what you own on your total credit available.
-So if you have a credit limit of $1,000 and a debt of $500 on that line, then you credit utilization ratio is 50%.
+So if you have a credit limit of $1,000 and a debt of $500 on that line, then your credit utilization ratio is 50%.
 This is one reason why you may not wish to blindly close your credit cards.

 Moreover, just because you have a history of making payments on time does not mean that you will remain solvent forever.
 Lending institutions are always looking to manage risk and avoid black swan events.

 FICO (“The Fair Isaac Corporation”) is the most widely used of all credit scoring systems, by a large margin.
 According to the FICO website, this scoring system is used in 90% of all lending decisions by the top lenders.
 It has been in operation since the 1950s and has something of a monopoly on the market.